Bit-Nation/Pangea-Docs/README.md

 If you want to contribute to the growth of the Bitnation community and our mission - this is the place for you.

-The best place to get to know the community is to join our [Slack](https://bitn.slack.com) channel and start contributing.
+The best place to get to know the community is to join our [Telegram](https://t.me/PangeaBitnation) channel and start contributing.
 It's helpful to write a short introduction about yourself and what you're interested in doing.

-Keep in mind that the Slack chat is *not* encrypted, and it's open for anyone to join, hence don't share anything you think could compromise your security, and use a pseudonym if you want to remain anoymous.
+Our Slack channel is still widely used, but we can't accept anymore people into it, due to the Slack restrictions.
+Keep in mind that the Slack chat is *not* encrypted, hence don't share anything you think could compromise your security, and use a pseudonym if you want to remain anoymous.

 Popular channels you can join includes #_dev`, `#_marketing`, `#townhall`, `#intros`, and `#watercooler`.

-The Slack community will be moved to Pangea after the Beta release.
+The Slack and Telegram communities will be moved to Pangea in 2018.

 ### Join the Ambassador and Embassy Networks